A Complete Guide To How Email A/B Testing Works?

 - Say no to Split tests on holidays or important days: Holidays are the times when your audience is frequently checking through their emails, for any upcoming offers or informative newsletters.
 This is not the time to experiment.
 Also, avoid:

 - Sales day and

 - Days which are important for your company

 - Lack of Focus: A/B testing must not be conducted randomly without any goals.
 Firstly determine what you need to achieve.
 Narrow your A/B testing to the parameters that would help you to obtain the required goal.
-For example, if you have to improve your conversions rates, you can test your subject lines and content using different personalisation strategies.
+For example, if you have to improve your conversion rates, you can test your subject lines and content using different personalization strategies.

 - Create a plan, identify which elements to test